AndreasBaschir/fastapi_agent/README.md

 - LLM API failures
 - Rate limit violations

+All errors are comprehensively logged with stack traces for debugging.

 ## Contributing

 1. Fork the repository
 2. Create a feature branch
 3. Add tests for new functionality
 4. Ensure all tests pass
+5. Use the centralized logging system for any new components
-5. Submit a pull request
+6. Submit a pull request

 ## License